HexaField/decentralized-agent-coding-framework/readme.md

 - Backlog and status: `backlog.md`

 ## Status

-This repository tracks the specification and implementation of the system described above.
-See `plan.md` for detailed goals, interfaces, and dependencies.
+Active development on the MVP is underway.
+See `src/README.md` for the runnable demo, and `backlog.md` for detailed status and next steps.
+The long-term vision above remains, with MVP focusing on a simple schedule → execute → PR flow with live observability.